techtonic-org/rf-migrate/README.md

 rf-migrate migrate
 ```

-This applies all migration files that haven't been applied yet.
+This applies all timestamped migration files in the specified migration directory that haven't been applied yet.

 ## Migration Format